johncmunson/throttling-concurrent-api-calls/README.md

 What we need is a way to spread the load we're placing on the external service over a longer period of time... this is called throttling.
 This is a great use case for [p-map](https://github.com/sindresorhus/p-map) by the prolific library author [Sindre Sorhus](https://github.com/sindresorhus).
 It's a near drop in replacement for Promise.all(), but allows you to place a limit on the number of concurrent promises that are running at any given time.
 If you're already using a full-featured Promise library like Bluebird, it might come with a [similar method](http://bluebirdjs.com/docs/api/promise.map.html) built-in.

+_Note: Checkout the `bluebird` branch to see an implementation using Bluebird's map function._

 Checkout [this page](https://github.com/sindresorhus/promise-fun) more related packages.

 ```js